Yoita Domain: Ii Naoyasu

 Ii Naoyasu (井伊直安) was the 10th (and final) Ii daimyō of Yoita.
 Naoyasu was born in Edo as the fourth son of Ii Naosuke of Hikone Domain.
-He was adopted as posthumous heir to Ii Naoatsu, but did not officially become recognised as daimyō until 1864, two year's after Naoatsu's death.
+He was adopted as posthumous heir to Ii Naoatsu, but did not officially become recognised as daimyō until 1864, two years after Naoatsu's death.
 In 1868, he declared Yiota for the side of the imperial cause in the Boshin War, and was appointed imperial governor of Yoita by the Meiji government in 1868.
 In 1871, with the abolition of the han system, he moved to Tokyo.
 In 1872, he enrolled in Keio Gijuku, the forerunner to Keio University, and travelled to the United States with his brother, Ii Naonori.
 In 1884, he became a viscount (shishaku) in the kazoku peerage system.
 He served in the House of Peers from January 1896 to December 1920.
 In 1922, his court rank was elevated to Second Rank, and retired the same year.
 He died in 1935 and his grave is with the Hikone-Ii graves at the temple of Gotoku-ji in Setagaya, Tokyo.
 Naoyasu was also a noted painter in both the western and nihonga styles.